Erin Andrews: Stalking incident

 In 2008, Michael David Barrett, then 46, filmed Andrews in her hotel room through peepholes at the Nashville Marriott adjacent to Vanderbilt University in Nashville, Tennessee, and the Radisson Airport hotel in Milwaukee, Wisconsin.
 On July 16, 2009, one of these videos, in which Andrews appeared totally nude, was posted online and quickly went viral.
 Barrett was arrested by the FBI on October 2, 2009, for interstate stalking, and pleaded guilty to the charges on December 15, 2009.
 A second tape of Andrews was discovered on Barrett's computer showing her nude in her room at the Radisson in Milwaukee.
 This tape was never made public.
 On March 15, 2010, Barrett was sentenced to two and a half years in prison, three years of probation, $5,000 in fines, and $7,366 in restitution.
 He served his sentence at the Seattle Community Correctional Center and was released on July 3, 2012.

 Andrews sued Barrett, Marriott International, Radisson Hotels, and five other entities for negligence and invasion of privacy in connection with the videotaping.
 In her lawsuit against Marriott, Andrews alleged that hotel employees disclosed the dates of her stay to Barrett and assigned him a room next to hers.
 In 2011, Andrews worked with U.S. Senator Amy Klobuchar to enact a new federal anti-stalking law.
 Andrews was still trying to have the video removed from the Internet in July 2011.

-In March 2013 Andrews's lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott "seeking her payroll records, contracts, performance reviews, any disciplinary reports, as well as other employment information from her current employer, Fox."
+In March 2013, Andrews's lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott "seeking her payroll records, contracts, performance reviews, any disciplinary reports, as well as other employment information from her current employer, Fox."
 The attorneys said that Marriott is also seeking "physician letters, notes, annual physicals, and other related medical records" and that the request was an attempt to "harass and embarrass" Andrews.

 In October 2015, Andrews filed a suit against the Nashville Marriott and Barrett for $75 million.
 Jury selection for the hearing began on February 22, 2016.
 On March 7, 2016, after a two-week trial, the jury awarded Andrews $55 million.
 The jury found Barrett 51% responsible and the hotel management company (Windsor Capital Group) and its owner (West End Hotel Partners) 49% responsible.
+As of early 2016, Barrett was living in his father's basement.
 During the trial, Andrews testified that her employer ESPN would not allow her to return to broadcasting until she had spoken publicly about the incident on television, against her will, due to rumors it was a publicity stunt.